Pattern statistics in faro words and permutations: Patterns in faro words

-For the remaining cases, (ii) through (v), the occurrence $xy$ of the pattern $12$ is either created by a pair followed by a singleton $(ax)(y)$, or by a singleton followed by a pair $(x)(ya)$, or by two different singletons $(x)(y)$.
-Arguments similar to the ones given above, allow us to prove that an occurrence $xy$ in $w$ corresponds to an occurrence of: \begin{itemize} \item $DD(UD)^{y-a}F$ for the case $(ax)(y)$, \item $F(UD)^{a-x}UU$ for the case $(x)(ya)$, and \item $F(UD)^{y-x}F$ for the case $(x)(y)$. \qedhere \end{itemize} \end{proof}
+In the case (ii), we have a factor of the form $(ax)(yb)$ with $a = y$ and $x=b$ and the argument from Subcase 3 of case (i) applies.
+For the remaining cases, (iii) through (v), the occurrence $xy$ of the pattern $12$ is either created by a pair followed by a singleton $(ax)(y)$, or by a singleton followed by a pair $(x)(ya)$, or by two different singletons $(x)(y)$.
+Arguments similar to the ones given above, allow us to prove that an occurrence $xy$ in $w$ corresponds to an occurrence of: \begin{itemize} \item $DD(UD)^{y-a}F$ for the case $(ax)(y)$, \item $F(UD)^{a-x}UU$ for the case $(x)(ya)$, and \item $F(UD)^{y-x}F$ for the case $(x)(y)$. \end{itemize}